cyrusmaz/prodman/README.md

 # Caveats
 Currently, unable to jump to next block while paused.

-Currently, the docker container continues to run even after prodman has been exited.
+The docker container continues to run even after prodman has been exited.

 # Acknowledgement
 This application was inspired by the works of James Clear (https://jamesclear.com/habit-tracker) and Scott Young (https://www.scotthyoung.com/blog/ultralearning).